-But if there are already 2 or more of His houses on the gameboard, He chooses a location 🚼 with one of His houses and replaces this house by a settlement from His board.
+But if there are already 2 or more of their houses on the gameboard, they choose a location 🚼 with one of their houses and replace this house with a settlement from their board.
 The replaced house is removed from the game.
 The Wise Eminence ignores the rule that there need to be at least 3 presences adjacent.